motebus/ultrabook/Ultranet Apps/jBuilder/Readme.md

 You can navigate between dock pages from the dock menu at the bottom of a jBoard.

-## Example of an indivudal board created with jBuilder:
+## Example of a Board created with jBuilder:

 ![](https://i.imgur.com/aISUXNM.png)

-## An example of a jBoard with a Dock:
+## Example of a jBoard with Docks:

 ![](https://i.imgur.com/gBYGHpz.png)